-Attributes (with ele ements that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual and Marine Reserve, the island's remoteness is apparent.
+Attributes (with ele ements that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual glass found on the island.
+As a DOC and Marine Reserve, the island's remoteness is apparent.
 Vegetation cover is indigenous and remains untouched.
 Occupation of the island was historically Maori with an existing DOC hut located on the island.
-Access to the island.
 Access to the island is gained from South East Bay by boat.
 Several lakes exist on the island and are geothermally heated.
-As the largest off shore island, it displays high values in natural character and is also an Outstanding Natural Landscape. and contribute to the remoteness.
-3 The natural environment dominates this island, with the only visible modification occurring only as a result of the DOC hut. has no mammalian pests, has very high biodiversity and provides habitat for a wide range of endemic, threatened and rare flora and fauna species.
-3 Some exotic weed species are present.
-4 The surrounding rocky reefs are known to support moderate to high marine biodiversity. island. state.
+As the largest off shore island, it displays high values in natural character and is also an Outstanding Natural Landscape.
+Native flora and fauna dominate these islands and contribute to the remoteness.
+The natural environment dominates this island, with the only visible modification occurring only as a result of the DOC hut. significant.
+It is unmodified by possums, has no mammalian pests, has very high biodiversity and provides habitat for a wide range of endemic, threatened and rare flora and fauna species.
+Some exotic weed species are present.
+The surrounding rocky reefs are known to support moderate to high marine biodiversity. thermally heated lakes on the island. from shore and unmodified state.
 Karewa Island (Kar) Map 20 Outstanding Karewa Island forms a steep rocky island, which provides a DOC sanctuary for tuatara.
 Vegetation cover comprises native coastal bush and canopy cover.
 The island is largely inaccessible due to its rocky shoreline.
 Vertical rocky cliffs demonstrating the natural coastal processes.
 Native flora and fauna dominate these islands and contribute to the remoteness.
-The natural environment dominates this island, with the only visible No modification to coastal edge for access and use.
+The natural environment dominates this No modification to coastal edge for access and use.
 Marine Reserve extends around the island.
 No structures or manmade landuse practices occur on the island.
 The indigenous vegetation of Karewa Island Wildlife Sanctuary provides almost complete cover on the island and is nationally significant.
-It provides habitat for a range of flora and fauna species, notably tuatara and nesting for Excellent example of natural processes with no modifications to the coastal processes.
+It provides habitat for a range of flora and fauna species, notably Excellent example of natural processes with no modifications to the coastal processes.
 Very low level of activity and visible built form.
 A high sense of remoteness and wilderness are gained from its distance from shore and unmodified state.